-1910 - Congress passes the Organic Act, authorizing the creation of the U.S. Bureau of Mines in the U.S. Department of the Interior (DOI) to “increase health, safety, economy, and efficiency in the mining, quarrying, metallurgical, and miscellaneous mineral industries of the country.”
+1910 - Congress passes the Organic Act, authorizing the creation of the U.S. Bureau of Mines within the U.S. Department of the Interior (DOI).
+The Bureau aims to increase health, safety, economy, and efficiency in the mining, quarrying, metallurgical, and miscellaneous mineral industries of the country.

-1918 - Following new discoveries of oil in Oklahoma and Texas, the Petroleum Experiment Station is established in Bartlesville, Oklahoma, as one of 17 DOI Bureau of Mines facilities under Public Law 283 (63rd Congress, 1915).
-The Station pursues systematic application of engineering and scientific methods to oil drilling, helping the early “boom and bust” oil industry create operating and safety standards.
+1918 - In response to new oil discoveries in Oklahoma and Texas, the Petroleum Experiment Station is established in Bartlesville, Oklahoma.
+This becomes one of 17 DOI Bureau of Mines facilities under Public Law 283 (63rd Congress, 1915).
+The Station applies engineering and scientific methods to oil drilling, assisting the burgeoning oil industry in establishing operating and safety standards.

-1919 -The Bureau of Mines opens the Pittsburgh Experiment Station in the city’s Oakland section (now the site of Carnegie Mellon University’s Hamburg Hall).
-The station includes offices for mining, mine safety and explosives, as well as laboratories for metallurgy, fuels, chemical and electrical investigations.
+1919 -The Bureau of Mines inaugurates the Pittsburgh Experiment Station in Pittsburgh’s Oakland section (now the site of Carnegie Mellon University’s Hamburg Hall).
+This station houses offices dedicated to mining, mine safety, explosives, metallurgy, fuels, and both chemical and electrical investigations.

-1946 – World War II sparks national interest in synthetic fuels production, leading to the Synthetic Liquid Fuels Act of 1944.
-Under the Act, the Synthesis Gas Branch Experiment Station begins government-sponsored coal-gasification research at West Virginia University facilities in Morgantown, West Virginia.
-Administered by the DOI Bureau of Mines, the 17-employee Station is charged with developing processes to produce synthesis gas from coal.
+1946 - National interest in synthetic fuels production intensifies post World War II, leading to the Synthetic Liquid Fuels Act of 1944.
+Consequently, the Synthesis Gas Branch Experiment Station is initiated at West Virginia University facilities in Morgantown, West Virginia.
+This 17-employee Station focuses on producing synthesis gas from coal.

-1948 - The Synthetic Liquid Fuels Act (1944) authorizes the creation of energy research laboratories, resulting in the establishment of the Bruceton Research Center near Pittsburgh, Pennsylvania.
-More than 300 coal scientists work in the center’s newly created laboratories and pilot plants.
+1948 - The Synthetic Liquid Fuels Act of 1944 promotes the establishment of energy research laboratories, resulting in the creation of the Bruceton Research Center near Pittsburgh, Pennsylvania.

-1983 – Under a cooperative agreement, the National Institute for Petroleum and Energy Research (NIPER) is founded when DOE transfers operation of the Bartlesville research facility to IIT Research Institute, a private organization based in Chicago.
-At the same time, DOE establishes the Bartlesville Project Office to oversee NIPER’s petroleum research activities.
+1983 - The National Institute for Petroleum and Energy Research (NIPER) is established, and DOE creates the Bartlesville Project Office to supervise NIPER’s activities.

-2005 - The Albany Research Center (ARC) in Albany, Oregon, is realigned by DOE and incorporated under NETL management.
-This realignment broadens the NETL material science capability.
+2005 - The Albany Research Center (ARC) in Albany, Oregon, is brought under NETL management.